Sythenz/UE4Minimal/README.md

 Do not copy and replace the "Editor/Slate/Graph" folder.

 5. Once all is done, open the editor and enjoy your new minimal theme.

+###### A note about branches:

+The ue4plugin branch is heavily work in progress and will add some nice features in the future, and may not compile at all.
+Stick with Master if you're just looking for the theme :)